mmabrouk/fmge/README.md

 ####Please note that this is not an official implementation of the algorithm.
 I am in no way related to the authors.

 #####Usage:
-- call train(list(networkx.graph)) to learn the fuzzy overlapping intervals for the graph's attributes (Unsupervised learning phase) from the learning set
+- call train(list(networkx.graph), n_intervals) to learn the fuzzy overlapping
+intervals for the graph's attributes (Unsupervised learning phase). from the learning set
 - call embed(networkx.graph) to embed the graph into a numpy.array (vector)
 - call embed_list(list(networkx.graph) to embed a list of graphs into a numpy.array